Uploaded image for project: 'JDK'

 3. Objects not yet processed by the background thread

 This partitioning of archived objects allows the background thread to perform the bulk of its work, without interfering with lazily triggered object streaming from the application.
-When an application thread requests an archived object in the already processed range of objects, the object can simply be looked up; it is guaranteed to have been transitively streamed already.
+This is the key for providing the illusion of instant object loading.
+When an application thread requests an archived object in the already processed range of objects, the object can simply be looked up from a table; it is guaranteed to have been transitively streamed already.
 When requesting an object from the currently processed range, the application thread waits for streaming to finish, and then looks up the object.
 Only when requesting an object from the not yet processed range does an application thread have to perform an explicit graph traversal to ensure all transitively reachable objects are materialized.
 That traversal can run without expensive synchronization with the background thread, due to the boundaries where background materialization is ongoing being clearly defined.

 Mapping versus Streaming

-However, some applications run in an environment where mapping the archive into memory will perform better than streaming objects from the archive -- and vice versa.
+Some applications run in an environment where mapping the archive into memory will perform better than streaming objects from the archive -- and vice versa.
+The trade-off comes naturally from how the different mechanisms the two approaches use to give an illusion of instant object.

 Alternatives

 • There is a default AOT cache shipped with the JDK.
-With a ZGC specific solution, this would require an extra ZGC specific AOT cache to be shipped with the JDK, inflating the size of the JDK.
+With a ZGC specific solution, this would require an extra ZGC specific AOT cache to be shipped with the JDK, inflating the size of the JDK, and hence cold JVM startup times for everyone, whether ZGC is used or not.

 • Development of ZGC will be slowed down by interweaving object archiving with the core GC algorithm of ZGC, which is already rather complicated.

 As for GC-agnostic object archiving, different approaches have been considered, involving bulk materializing all objects eagerly.
-Without offloading and lazyness, they did impact startup times negatively though.
+Without offloading and lazyness, the instant object loading check box could not be ticked off.

 Testing